WING-NUS/scisumm-corpus/README_Laysumm.md

 As a follow-up to the intrinsic evaluation, we will crowdsource a number of automatically generated lay summaries to a panel of judges and a lay audience.
 Details of the crowdsourcing evaluation will be announced with the sharing of the final test corpus on July 1st.

-## Sample Dataset (two documens and their summaries)

-Please download them from <a href="https://github.com/WING-NUS/scisumm-corpus/tree/master/data/LAYSUMM_SAMPLE">here</a>.

 ## Corpus Access

+For a small sample dataset, see below.
 To obtain access to full the LaySumm (training and test) corpus, please send an email to a.dewaard@elsevier.com.
-You will be emailed and asked to sign acontract that grants you research access to the full corpus of approximately 600 full-text articles, abstracts and lay summaries.
+You will be emailed and asked to sign a contract that grants you research access to the full corpus of approximately 600 full-text articles, abstracts and lay summaries.
 A training corpus consisting of approximately 2/3 of the corpus will be made available directly; the full corpus will be available on the Test Set Release date, July 1, 2020.

+For any questions on the contracts or the corpus, please contact a.dewaard@elsevier.com.

+## Sample Dataset

-A sample file of 2 records consisting of full-text, abstract, and lay summary records can be downloaded here.
+A sample file of 2 records consisting of full-text, abstract, and lay summary records can be downloaded <a href="https://github.com/WING-NUS/scisumm-corpus/tree/master/data/LAYSUMM_SAMPLE">here</a>.
 Each folder consists of 1 file containing the full text, abstract and lay summary.

-For any questions on the contracts or the corpus, please contact a.dewaard@elsevier.com.

 ## Organisers' Contacts